 Who is this retreat for?

-This retreat is designed specifically for women transitioning into and through midlife (likely in their forties, fifties or sixties).
-The emphasis of the week is on exploring this life stage primarily through writing, with the somatic practices of swimming, walking and yoga designed to be complimentary.
-The retreat space is held by Juliette Morton, bringing together her practices as an award winning writer and celebrant.
-Our host, artist and Mill founder Nathalie Edwards, welcomes us to her table with delicious home cooked meals, guidance on the local area and ceramics workshops drawing on her expertise as a sculptor.
+The retreat space is led by Juliette (JLM) Morton, bringing together her practices as an award winning writer and celebrant.
+Our host, artist and Mill founder Nathalie Edwards, welcomes us to her table with delicious home cooked meals, guidance on the local area and a ceramics workshops drawing on her expertise as a sculptor.

 Practicalities